Days to Expiry — Option Selling Analyzer logo

 Historical analysis of iron condors and credit spreads on broad-market indexes shows that 45 DTE trades managed at 21 DTE produce some of the most consistent risk-adjusted returns.
 The 21 DTE rule explained approach—closing or rolling positions when 21 days remain—has been shown to reduce tail risk while maintaining solid profitability.

 The key insight: 45 DTE gives you time to be right without demanding perfection in entry timing.
+This timeframe also pairs well with systematic options backtesting, allowing traders to validate edge across multiple market cycles without overfitting to short-term results.

 60 DTE Credit Spreads: Maximum Premium, Extended Exposure